Berlin, stop and think! You are dancing with death. Poster, Berlin, 1920s.

 The Zodiac and Pentagram locks

-Alongside the Catholic and Biblical themes evident in the film is a mystical, magical, esoteric, hermetic, alchemaic strand, focussed around Rotwang and his creation of the robot.
+Alongside the Catholic and Biblical themes evident in Metropolis is a mystical, magical, esoteric, hermetic, alchemaic strand, focussed around Rotwang and his creation of the robot.
 The tradition of the magician and alchemy is deeply entrenched in Germanic culture, with a rich suite of associated visual motifs in literature, art and, more recently, film.
 1926 saw the release in Germany of F.W.
 Murnau's Faust, a film which brought the alchemical tradition to the fore, whilst Lang's earlier Die Nibelungen had elements of magic throughout, such as in the cloak of invisibility stolen from the dwarf Alberich, keeper of the Nibelung treasure.
 Lang and von Harbou interwove elements into both the novelisation and the film.
 For example, Lang had originally included a large image of the zodiac as the background to the chair in which the robot is transformed into Maria.
 However he replaced this with a more dynamic and graphically intense inverted pentagram, or five-pointed star.

 The Metropolis robot walks after being brought to life by Rotwang, with an inverted pentagram in the background representing the triumph of matter over spirit.